-However, we want to have a version of the platform that will serve as a landmark for both functionalities and performance of the first phase of VAUCANSON.
-It will be coined VAUCANSON 1.4.
-Moreover, there will be a TAF-KIT for the future versions of VAUCANSON, its functionalities will include all those of the present one, and its interface will essentially be the same as the TAF-KIT of VAUCANSON 1.4.
-TAF-KIT 1.4 will be the only documented part of VAUCANSON 1.4.
+This version is coined Vaucanson 1.4.1 and we consider it is accessible through the TAF-Kit only.
+There will be a TAF-Kit for the future versions of Vaucanson, its functionalities will include all those of the present one, and its interface will essentially be the same as the TAF-Kit of Vaucanson 1.4.1.
+TAF-Kit will be the only documented part of Vaucanson 1.4.1.